rgdotta/restful-API-template/README.md

 ![](image.png)

-Install dependencies using sudo '''npm i inside the''' terminal
+Install dependencies using sudo npm i inside the terminal, and change the schema and other database references in the code.